adamhrv/vframe/docs/cvat.md

 # Find if filename (title) exist in tasks
 ./cli.py cvat find --name ${SHA256}
 ```

+## Automatic Annotation

+For others that see this to look at the docker logs you can run

+docker logs nuclio-nuclio-tf-faster-rcnn-inception-v2-coco-gpu

+and use docker ps -a to find your nuclio function if you try a different model.

+Solution was to set maxWorkers to 1 in the function.yaml file

 ## User Guide for Annotating Images and Video